RomainVernoux/ddd-examples/README.md

 # Domain-driven design example applications

-A few years ago, when I started learning about Domain-Driven Design trough the *blue book*/*red book* and tried to apply the tactical part of this new vision to my real world projects (mostly Java / Spring / Angular at the time), I quickly found myself puzzled by issues or limitations coming from the frameworks and tools I used.
+A few years ago, when I started learning about Domain-Driven Design through the *blue book*/*red book* and tried to apply the tactical part of this new vision to my real world projects (mostly Java / Spring / Angular at the time), I quickly found myself puzzled by issues or limitations coming from the frameworks and tools I used.
 I also found out that I was not alone, and that many people in the craftsmanship community didn't really have satisfactory answers to them.

 This repository contains what I wish I had at the time: a few answers to common questions, and complete examples of working architectures with up-to-date frameworks.